Nashville sports travel guide

 • Vanderbilt Stadium: Home of Vanderbilt football.
 Located at 2601 Jess Neely Drive on the Vanderbilt campus.

-The strategies: Arriving and getting around Nashville
+Arriving and getting around Nashville

 Travelers to Nashville mostly arrive via Nashville International Airport (BNA), located some 10 miles east of the city center.
 Southwest Airlines is the airport’s largest carrier, but most major airlines serve the airport and offer nonstop flights to many major U.S. destinations.